Decoding Voltage Sag/Dip Graphsđ

 đ Sample Graph from a PQ Meter

-The graph below is captured from MDB (Main Distribution Board) using a Power Quality Meter.
+The graph below is captured from the MDB (Main Distribution Board) using a Power Quality Meter.

 It clearly shows a voltage drop (Voltage Sag/Dip).